Americans see up to10,000 adsevery day.

 But true virtual reality is achieved through CGI.
 It allows the experience to appear limitless and thus engages users in a way that 360-degree video simply cannot.

-Nonetheless, most people use 360-degree video and virtual reality interchangeably, especially for marketing purposes.
+Nonetheless, most people use 360-degree video and virtual reality interchangeably, especially for full-service marketing purposes.
 After all, they have exceedingly similar qualities and achieve the same objective overall – and quite well, too.

 Marketing campaigns that use virtual reality and augmented reality technology can place users directly into your brand messaging, which improves promotional tactics, brand awareness and ultimately increases revenue.